 Circulating items may be renewed by contacting the Library or online.
 Renewal limits are set by the library according to material type.
 Items that may not be renewed include those that others are actively waiting for, Studio 300 equipment and other specialty equipment and materials.

-The District does not charge late fines on overdue materials.
+The Library does not charge late fines on overdue materials.
 Patrons are responsible for reimbursing the library for materials that are damaged or marked as lost (see Appendix 2 for Billing Timeline).
 Patrons with items more than 14 days overdue will have their account blocked until items are returned.
-Charges may also be added to patrons account for returning special equipment through the automated materials handling machine or book drops.
+Charges may also be added to a patron account for returning special equipment through the automated materials handling machine or book drops.
 If charged item(s) exceed the fee threshold, patrons can be submitted to a Collections Agency and suspended from library privileges.
 Privileges can be reinstated when patrons pay or return billed items.
 All patrons sent to Collections must pay a Collections Agency fee.

-Fees associated with Studio 300 equipment are governed under the Studio 300 policy.
+Fees associated with Studio 300 equipment are governed under the Studio 300 Policy.

-Patrons using other libraries outside of the Fountaindale Public Library District are subject to their policies regarding fines and fees.
+Patrons using other libraries outside of Fountaindale Public Library District are subject to their policies regarding fines and fees.

 Non-equipment items that are billed or lost and have not yet been paid for may be returned.